UnExCo Home

 DO IT THIS WAY

-Shoot the outside of the nest, quickly, in a sort of circular motion, then move right in and get the spray right inside the hole.
+Shoot the entire outside of the nest, quickly, in a sort of circular motion, then move right in and get the spray right inside the hole.
 Give it a good 5 or 10 second shot.
 That should be plenty.

 After shooting the both hole and the nest, move away from the area IMMEDIATELY!
 Have your compatriot IMMEDIATELY turn off the light.
 Wasps (and hornets) will fly directly at lights, remember that, use the flashlight sparingly.
 WATCH OUT FOR THAT LADDER!
 Don't fall over it and get stung like happened to me one time.